-US: Zohran Mamdani poised to win New York Democratic mayoral primary polls
+Zohran Mamdani poised to win New York Democratic mayoral primary polls

 The 33-year-old has been a supporter of the Palestinian cause and has called for Israel to be held to account over its war on Gaza.

+Mamdani declared victory in the primary while speaking to his supporters on Wednesday.

+“In the words of Nelson Mandela: it always seems impossible until it’s done,” he said on social media.
+“My friends, it is done.
+And you are the ones who did it.”

-Since 2021, he has served as a member of the New York State Assembly for the 36th district in Queens.
+Since 2021, Mamdani has served as a member of the New York State Assembly for the 36th district in Queens.
 He is also a member of the Democratic Socialists of America.

 If elected in the election scheduled for November 4, Mamdani will become the first Muslim and the first person of South Asian origin to become the mayor of New York.